 Reflection and Feedback

 Write a reflection of your Global Enterprise Experience highlighting your leadership including giving and receiving coaching.
-The reflection is under 1000 words and due on May 16.
+The reflection is under 1000 words and due on May 21.
 Judges are more interested in your insight, effort, and stretch outside your comfort zone than excellence.
-Check out the requirements for the peer-leader reflection, and the assessment criteria for peer-leadership awards.
+Check out the requirements for the leader reflection, and the assessment criteria for peer-leadership awards.

-Take 15 minutes to complete a 360° online anonymous feedback of the peer-leadership contribution of your eight team members by May 16.
+Take 15 minutes to complete a 360° online anonymous feedback of the peer-leadership contribution of your eight team members by May 21.
 Those winning awards write thoughtful feedback for their colleagues.
-You will receive your team members' feedback of you at the end of May.
+You will receive your team members' feedback of you in early June.

 Make your team idea happen

 If you are looking to become a social entrepreneur, and are keen to make your team's project happen in your country, then you may wish to apply for the New Venture Award by May 22.
 The winner will receive NZ$4,000 to help get the venture started.
 You will be emailed your personal link to submit an application.
 See the past winning projects.

 2023 contest dates

 At 01:00 GMT on April 26 you will receive details of your eight team members.
 For three weeks you will work together to develop your proposal to submit by May 17.

 Who may enrol